kwart/spnego-demo/README.md

 ### Customize the client's krb5.conf

-The previous step generated `krb5.conf` file, but you have to either edit your system file `/etc/krb5.conf` or set environment variable to the generated one:
+The previous step generated `krb5.conf` file.
+Backup your original configuration in `/etc/krb5.conf` and replace it with the generated one.

-	$ export KRB5_CONFIG=$SPNEGO_TEST_DIR/krb5.conf
+	$ mv /etc/krb5.conf /etc/krb5.conf.orig
+	$ cp $SPNEGO_TEST_DIR/krb5.conf /etc/krb5.conf

-Correctly provided `krb5.conf` file is necessary for client authentication (`kinit`) and also for correct negotiation in a web browser.
+Correct configuration in `krb5.conf` file is necessary for client authentication (`kinit`) and also for correct negotiation in a web browser.

 #### Login to Kerberos as hnelson@JBOSS.ORG